 Now you can decorate it!
 With leftover pieces of dough, make designs to place on top of your vegetarian wellington.
 I did a simple branch with leaves.
 These only take a few minutes to make, or you can create your designs before making your filling.
 The choice is up to you.

 When its all ready, place it on a parchment paper-lined baking sheet and bake it at 400 degrees F (200 degrees C) for 30 minutes.
 When it is done, allow it to cool for just a couple of minutes.
-You can plate the entire vegetarian wellington, as it makes such a beautiful addition to the Christmas table.
+You can plate the entire vegetarian wellington, as it makes such a beautiful addition to the dinner table.

 For serving, I suggest a tangy yogurt sauce drizzle.
 It just brings everything together!